 The purpose of this document is to inform the broader regulatory decision framework and the basis for any future recommendation of spectrum allocation for the available 800 MHz and 2.6 GHz spectrum.
-These must support CICRA in achieving its objectives as proposed in section 4 of this document and on which views are sought.
+This framework must support CICRA in achieving its objectives for this spectrum allocation exercise.
 Although the JCRA has not yet considered whether the existing recommendation regarding CMJ is consistent with the proposed objectives of CICRA, it recognises that it will at some stage need to consider again whether to revoke or modify the CMJ recommendation.
 In so doing, it is committed to complying with the requirements of the judgment of the Royal Court of Jersey in this regard.